 The imposter may even use your name for criminal activities.
-It is a dual crime --- a crime committed against an individual whose name and good credit history become ruined and against businesses who lose cash and goods.
+It is a dual crime—a crime committed against an individual whose name and good credit history become ruined and against businesses that lose cash and goods.

 How do thieves get your information?

 They go through your trash, looking for straight-cut or unshredded papers.